 Owlseye Greenhouse in the County of St. Paul is your one stop shop for hanging baskets.
-The plant variation and color schemes are second to none.
-Monique and Dean are proud to support local charities and many of the baskets are tied with a different colored ribbon to indicate which charity gets supported when you make a purchase.
+The plant variation and colour schemes are second to none.
+Monique and Dean are proud to support local charities and many of the baskets are tied with a different coloured ribbon to indicate which charity gets supported when you make a purchase.

 Tip: Petunias give you lots of bang for your buck.
 Check the tag to see if they are cascading or upright and throughout the summer, pinch a few stems here and there to encourage new branches and flowers.